 - Improved Laser Printing Equipment for Ceramics (funded by the AHRC)

-The School of Material also engages with the wider academic community, specialist professional groups and the general public by convening conferences, symposia and workshops and holding exhibitions.
-Recent events managed through the School of Material include:
+The School also engages with the wider academic community, specialist professional groups and the general public by convening conferences, symposia and workshops and holding exhibitions.
+Previous events include:

 - I AM HERE (November 2015)